‘World’s Hottest DJ’ Nata Lee Sets Instagram On Fire In A Thong And Leather Jacket

 Russian beauty Nata Lee knows how to get beats thumping as well as temperatures soaring.
 The DJ recently posted a picture where she joked about doing “home renovations” while standing on a ladder in nothing but a skimpy thong and black leather jacket.

-Though there are many attractive DJs, news sources like Busted News and News Locker have deemed that the Russian bombshell worthy of the top honor.
+Though there are many attractive DJs, news sources like Busted News and News Locker have deemed the Russian bombshell worthy of the top honor of “world’s hottest DJ.”
 After Nata Lee’s most recent Instagram post, it’s easy to see why.

-In addition to being a DJ and model, the blonde beauty is also a social media sensation, and currently boasts over 1.6 million followers.
-Part of the reason behind her popularity is that she is based in Phuket, meaning she can often post sultry bikini pics with exotic backdrops.
+In addition to being a DJ and a model, the blond beauty is also a social media sensation, currently boasting over 1.6 million followers.
+One reason she is so popular is that she is based in Phuket, Thailand, meaning she can often post sultry bikini pics with exotic backdrops.

-The setting for her recent picture is not a tropical island or rain forest; however, fans don’t mind, as it lets Nata Lee’s fantastic figure take center stage.
+Although the setting for her recent picture is not a tropical island or rain forest, it seems her fans don’t mind, as it lets Nata Lee’s fantastic figure take center stage.

 The upload features a short clip.
-Nata Lee begins to walk up a short step ladder, flaunting her long and toned legs.
+The DJ begins to walk up a short step ladder, flaunting her long and toned legs.
 Her perky posterior is on full display, as her skimpy grey thong does little to conceal her assets.
-On top, she donned a cropped black leather jacket, adding to the sultry nature of the shot.
+On top, Nata Lee donned a cropped black leather jacket, adding to the sultry nature of the shot.

 The post quickly earned over 96,000 likes and more than 1,000 comments.